 Caroline Casey: The world over recent months has been thrown into a state of social and physical exclusion – something those with disabilities feel daily.
 Hopefully, there will be a lot more understanding and empathy for those with disabilities going forward.

-Almost overnight, the business world proved it could make many of the accommodations that it previously deemed impossible, such as flexible home working, virtual events and meetings online.
-If we learn all the lessons and respond correctly to this crisis as we rebuild our business systems we have a real opportunity to create a much more positive and inclusive world than the one we left behind.
+Almost overnight, the business world proved it could make many of the accommodations that it previously deemed impossible, such as flexible home working, virtual events, and online meetings.
+If we learn all the lessons and respond correctly to this crisis as we rebuild our business systems, we have a real opportunity to create a much more positive and inclusive world than the one we left behind.

-Coronavirus has brought into sharp focus not only those with a disability, but the ageing and elderly, those with underlying health issues, and their careers.
-The learnings are not purely a niche market for business, but for all, and the fact is that this touches everyone so disability is everyone’s business.
+Coronavirus has brought into sharp focus not only the careers of those with a disability, but also those of the ageing and elderly, and those with underlying health issues.
+The learnings are not purely a niche market for business, but for all, and the fact is that this touches everyone, so disability is everyone’s business.

 How do you form a lasting partnership between people with disabilities and corporations?

 Caroline Casey: In order to attract and retain talented employees, accessibility and inclusivity must extend beyond the recruitment process.
 People with disabilities need to feel included in the culture and need to feel comfortable with their working environment, and office design needs to take this into account.
 For a business to reach its true potential it needs to ensure inclusion is represented across the whole supply chain.
 In 2019, the UK’s Click-Away Pound survey found that businesses lost £17.1 billion due to customers abandoning a retail website because of a lack of accessibility.

 How can employers make the workplace a more inclusive space for people with disabilities?